robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 The tools also have the useful ability to run in batch or headless modes which make them suitable for CI tests.
 As a general observation, these kind of vulnerabilities are not particularly suited to unit testing, because a. they often depend on a chain of cause and effect through multiple application layers so they're not very isolatable, and b. it's not easy to think of the horribly cunning and complex attack payloads to hit them with yourself.

+Depending how creatively you tinkered with sqlmap, you may need to kill and recreate your vm, with vagrant destroy and vagrant up.

 Exercise 4.
 Mitigate by displaying appropriate error messages
 -----